 Sachin Patel of Baker Tilly Staples Rodway began acting as the external audit engagement partner in the financial year ended 31 March 2021.
 Baker Tilly Staples Rodway commenced its appointment from the financial year ended 31 March 2013 when the Company was privately owned.
-The Company listed on the NZX in December 2020, and Baker Tilly Staples Rodway have internal policies and procedures in place to ensure key audit personal are rotated with sufficient regularity to avoid any risk to their independence.
-It is a requirement that the engagement partner does not audit Radius Care for more than five years.
+The Company listed on the NZX in December 2020, and Baker Tilly Staples Rodway have internal policies and procedures in place to ensure key audit personnel are rotated with sufficient regularity to avoid any risk to their independence.
+Having completed five years, Sachin Patel was rotated off the engagement following completion of the FY25 audit and a new audit partner will be appointed by Baker Tilly Staples Rodway for the FY26 audit.
 Radius Care has not yet set a maximum term for the audit firm.